Guinness World Records title attempt

 Two official witness statements signed by your two independent witnesses that give the name and location of the venue, the number of participants, the duration time of the lesson and a declaration that all the rules have been followed.

 Every group must be recorded on video for the entire time.
-We will ask you to upload one to youtube (private status) and keep the rest safe in case Guinness requests ALL the evidence.
+We will ask you to upload them to youtube (private status) and links sent to us which we will forward to Guinness World Records adjudicators.

 Every class of up to 50 must have a steward to monitor that everyone is participating.
 Anyone that leaves the area will not be counted.